akovac35/Logging/README.md

 * 1.0.5 - Production ready, using ```HttpContext``` for log correlation.
 * 1.1.0 - Not using ```HttpContext``` for log correlation anymore - use ```CorrelationProvider.CurrentCorrelationProvider?.GetCorrelationId()``` to obtain the correlation value for the current ambient context.
 Made it easier to wire up logging services by introducing the ```AddLoggingCorrelation```, ```UseLoggingCorrelation``` and ```AddTestLogger``` extension methods.
 The ```CorrelationIdMiddleware``` was renamed to ```LoggingCorrelationMiddleware```.
 Updated dependencies.
 Removed ASP.NET Core projects containing NLog and Serilog helper code because it is no longer needed.
 Switched to using abstractions as much as possible.
 * 1.1.1 - Added CorrelationProviderAccessor.
+* 1.1.2 - Made the Current property of CorrelationProviderAccessor virtual.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.